Donald McLean (fur trader): Legacy

 McLean's ranch, now known as Hat Creek Ranch still stands near Cache Creek as a historical attraction.
 Named for him are McLean Lake (west of Cache Creek) and Mount McLean, the highest summit on Mission Ridge on the north side of Seton Lake just west of Lillooet.

 Donald McLean was married three times, fathering 11 children.

 In the decade after his death, McLean's son by his third wife, Sophia, Allan McLean (1855-1881), went on a rampage with his brothers Charley (1862-1881) and Archie (1864-1881) and a friend, Alex Hare, through the Nicola Country, killing settler and gold commissioner John Tannatt Ussher in cold blood.
+They became known as the Wild McLean Boys".
 Allen, his brothers and Alex Hare were captured and brought to the British Columbia Penitentiary for trial by Chief Justice Matthew Baillie Begbie (who had also tried Klattasine), were convicted in 1879 and hung for murder in 1881.

-George McLean, a son of one of the "Wild McLean Boys" was decorated in 1917 for bravery for single-handedly killing 19 Germans at Vimy Ridge.
+George McLean, a son of Allan McLean, was decorated with a Distinguished Conduct Medal in 1917 for bravery for single-handedly killing 19 Germans at Vimy Ridge and is considered a Canadian war hero.

 Alexander McLean, Donald's youngest son with his first wife, Ali, owned and ran Black Pine Ranch in northern Kamloops, British Columbia.